 Is he the legal trustee and l allowed to perform the transaction of the sale of the temples land and assets?
 Exactly what if any obligations does he have by law at all?
 While this remains a major grey area of the law it must be addressed both by Congregation members of every Synagogue all across the nation as well as the Legislators of every nationwide jurisdiction where there are Synagogues.

 A Synagogue is not a Church who owns and oversees each and every one of their individual houses of Worship which is under one ownership.
 A Shull is strictly congregational.
-My Grandfather told me such a story that when the members moved away from his Synagogue in Williamsburg Brooklyn and it was closed down Circa 1956 he later ( my Grandfather) ran into the Shull president in Canarsie Brooklyn and gave him Hell for pocketing the proceeds of the sale and doing with it as he wished.
-I know Jewish center that is up for sale and I wonder whats the story and who’s in charge of overseeing the sale and perspective proceeds don’t you ?
+We know of a particular story that when the members moved away from his Synagogue in Williamsburg Brooklyn and it was closed down Circa 1956 he later someone we know ran into the Shull president in Canarsie Brooklyn and gave him Hell for pocketing the proceeds of the sale and doing with it as he wished.
+We know Jewish center that is up for sale and We wonder what’s the story and who’s in charge of overseeing the sale and perspective proceeds don’t you?
 One can see quite a few Synogogues laying fallow with unkept up lawns and the building Itself in uter disarray because a clear title is not available..they have become for a lack of better word “Zombie”Realestate .